Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

         return f.read()
 ```

 The design decision worth noting is that the file is deliberately **not** code.
-I could have put all of it in Python string literals.
 Keeping it as a separate Markdown document meant a non-engineer could revise how the system writes without touching the script and without asking me.
-That mattered more than it sounds.
-Voice was the part of the system most likely to need ongoing tuning, and I was the person most likely to leave.

 ## 4. CTA Tiering: Rule-Based Intent Detection